BibhasS/class-autoreg/README.md

-# UT Dallas — Class Auto-Registration Bot
+# Class Auto Registration Bot for UT Dallas

 Automates the **Register → Continue** flow on the UT Dallas College Scheduler using your existing logged-in Brave browser session.
 Built for high-frequency retries when classes are full or registration opens early.